Get Your Game On

-Water’s Edge Resort is conveniently situated near numerous opportunities for Connecticut sports and recreation.
+Water's Edge Resort is conveniently situated near numerous opportunities for Connecticut sports and recreation.
 From baseball and tennis to park activities and kayaking, the options for Connecticut recreation are definitely diverse.
-Get your game on and let Water’s Edge be your home base.
+Get your game on and let the accommodations of Water's Edge be your home base.

 381 Route 80

 Hike the trails in search of Indian caves, explore the jagged rocky ledges and recesses or relax by the cooling waters, or picnic in the soft pine woods at Chatfield Hollow State Park, one of the most amazing Connecticut parks.